efalkman-pica/efalkman-pica/README.md

 - 👋 Hi, I’m @efalkman-pica
 - 😄 Pronouns: she/her/hers
-- 👀 I’m interested in how GitHub can make me more efficient as a Grants/Technical Writer
+- 👀 I’m interested in how GitHub can make me more efficient as a Grants/Technical Writer.
 - ⚡ Fun fact: A key part of a grant application is explaining how your programs and services can solve the problems that the funder is aiming to address.

 <!---